 Second, analog signals are converted to digital signals in a process called analog-to-digital conversion (A-to-D).
 This happens in the processor.
 In the digital format, sound can be enhanced and modified according to the hearing-aid wearer’s needs.
 Frequency amplification, noise and wind reduction, and feedback inhibition will happen in the processor.

 Third, the digital signals are converted back to analog form (D-to-A) and go to the receiver.
+In other words, things come full circle.

 Fourth, and finally, the receiver converts the analog signals into sound waves, which travel through the ear canal and can be picked up by the brain.